 Singing with ACA

-The Ames Chamber Artists is a community choir made of up singers representing many ages, educational levels, vocational areas, musical backgrounds, etc. We are happy to invite others join is in presenting high-quality performances of interesting music.
+The Ames Chamber Artists is a community choir made of up singers representing many ages, educational levels, vocational areas, and musical backgrounds.
+We are happy to invite others to join us in presenting high-quality performances of interesting music.

-Every year the ACA puts on at least two full programs of music, one in December and one around the end of April.
+ACA typically presents at least two full programs of music, one in December and one in May.
 Rehearsals start near the first of September and the first of January respectively.
-We rehearse for a bit less than two hours every Thursday evening (with the occasional switch to Tuesday when there are substantial scheduling conflicts).
-Twice for each program we’ll meet for a few hours on a Saturday morning; the first early on to really hammer out the new music and share a pot-luck brunch, the second near our first full concert to fine-tune.
+We rehearse for a bit less than two hours every Thursday evening.
+Twice for each program, we’ll meet for a few hours on a Saturday morning; the first early on to really hammer out the new music and share a pot-luck brunch, the second near our first full concert to fine-tune.

 For each program there are usually several performances.
 We present our own concert with members of the choir handling all the details (marketing, booking a venue, selling tickets, etc.).
-A week or two before that we’re usually invited to a neighboring community to present our full program in a concert the community arranges.
-In addition we enjoy working with other choirs so at various points during the season we may appear as guests of another group presenting a few of our pieces, and where possible, joining together on a piece or two.
+Prior to our Ames concert performance, we like to arrange to present our program in a neighboring community.
+This performance is considered a dress rehearsal and, rather than ticket sales, might include a free will offering.
+In addition, we enjoy working with other choirs so at various points during the season we may appear as guests of another group presenting a few of our pieces, and where possible, joining together on a piece or two.

 Some years we will do a special program in addition to these, such as the Bluegrass Mass with Monroe Crossing from Minnesota and the Iowa State Singers in 2010 or the Poulenc Gloria presented with the Central Iowa Symphony in 2003.